LaunchCodeEducation/data-analysis/src/assignments/candidate-quiz.rst

 Requirements
 ------------
 #.
+Use functions to complete the following:

+   #.
 Ask the candidate (user) to enter their name
    #.
 Use a loop to ask five questions, one at a time, to the candidate
    #.
 Collect the candidate's answers
    #.
 Check those answers for accuracy (case insensitive equality check)
    #.
 Calculate the candidate's overall percentage
    #.
 Determine if the candidate did well enough to enter our program (need >= 80%
       to pass)
    #.
 Display the results.

 Take It Step by Step
 --------------------